 Interviews of Selected Students

-A team of faculty and staff will conduct formal interviews during the week of October 7-11, 2019 after review of applications.
+A team of faculty and staff will conduct formal interviews on Wednesday, October 13th after review of applications.
 The final selection will be based on academic background and related experience with care taken to create the appropriate mix of academic backgrounds on each team.
+Final decisions will be made by October 25th.